-And Temporary help service's market share -- that is its portion of all jobs -- also hit an all-time high at 2.03 (actually 2.0336), the previous high-water mark also was 2.03, but was actually a bit lower (2.0288) To see a chart of Temporary help's growth from 1991 to February 2014 and comparing the trend to total employment, click here.
+And Temporary help service's market share -- that is its portion of all jobs -- blew past all previous records to 2.06 percent in March, which was almost 0.02 percentage points above last month's reading.
+To see a chart of Temporary help's growth from 1991 to March 2014 and comparing the trend to total employment, click here.

 (if the chart is unclear, click onit to open in a browser window)

 That 6.7 percent unemployment rate was the result of a labor force that expanded by 503,000, but the number of employed persons increase by almost the same number (up 476,000) as the number of unemployed grew by only 27,000.
 The number not in the labor force declined by 331,000.

 Permission is granted to forward this webpage with no changes and the contact and copyright information intact and unchanged.